martinber/noaa-apt/README.md

 - Load samples from WAV.
 - Resample and get [analytical signal].
   - Get L (interpolation factor) and M (decimation factor).
-  - Insert L-1 zeros between samples,
   - Get filter from a common sample rate or generate a new one:
     - Calculate impulse response of hilbert filter and lowpass filter.
     - Calculate kaiser window from parameters or use a predefined one.
-    - Multiply window with impoulse response for both filters.
+    - Multiply window with impulse response for both filters.
-  - Filter with lowpass to finish interpolation.
+  - Filter with lowpass only the output samples.
   - Decimate removing M-1 samples.
   - Get [analytic sygnal]:
-    - Filter the signal.
+    - Filter the signal with a hilbert filter..
-    - Add the original signal.
+    - Add the original signal, with the same delay as the filtered one.
 - Get absolute value of analytic signal to finish AM demodulation.